 The game has changed hands from publisher to publisher several times (formerly known as Formula Dé), but all the expansions work with any base game.
 And there are a lot of expansions – by expansions I mean additional tracks.

 If you’re a racing fan, you’ll probably get excited by the following names: Monza, Hockenheim, Silverstone, Suzuka, Interlagos, Imola, Spa, Long Beach, Zeltweg, Melbourne, Nurburgring, Indianapolis, Sebring, and Austin, to name a few.
 Racing heaven.

 - A deep dice-rolling mechanism, simulating gear changes, and component wear.

-- A lot of additional content (real tracks) available.
+- A lot of additional content (real tracks) is available.

 - More players the merrier.

 Monday to Friday, robots work their butts off at the local automobile factory.
 They help build supercars, but can only dream to see them in action.
 So, what do our robots do on the weekends?
 That’s right, they race around the abandoned factory!

 Each player controls his robot as they race them on the map of the factory.
 Six double-sided maps are available with the base game.

 The factory is full of lasers, holes, conveyor belts, and other industrial machinery you must avoid – or use to your advantage!
 The first player to reach all the checkpoints is the winner.

 You control your robot with a deck of twenty cards, containing orders like Move, Move 2, Back, Turn Left or Right, Again, Energy, and similar.
 Each turn you draw nine cards and then select five to be played out in order – program your robot.

 There are perils that make your job harder: robots can receive damage cards into their decks.
 Those are basically empty cards – you can remove them from play if you select them for play.

 - Fun theme, the game does not take itself too seriously.